 Option 1: Millennium Park/Grant Park Loop.
 3.5 miles.
 For a short, scenic, and easy run in central Chicago, we recommend combining Millennium Park, Maggie Daley Park, and Grant Park.
 We’ve mapped a 3.5-mile route to use as an outline, but runners will want to create their own route on the parks’ numerous paths.
 Grant Park, modeled after the gardens at Versailles, runs between Michigan Ave. and the Museum Campus.
-It is a treat to run along the allées of trees and paths, and provides a pastoral break from the elements along the Lakefront Trail.
+It is a treat to run along the ~3 miles of allées of trees and paths, and provides a pastoral break from the elements along the Lakefront Trail.
 Scenic highlights include the Buckingham Fountain and numerous outdoor sculptures and monuments.
 The northwest section of the park features a ~1 mile loop around Millennium Park and the Art Institute of Chicago.
 Be sure to include the BP Pedestrian Bridge, designed by renowned architect Frank Gehry.
 The bridge connects Millennium Park and Maggie Daley Park, running over Columbus Dr. and spans 0.2 miles.